Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Coba

-- Coba is located in the state of Quintana Roo, Mexico.
+Location: Coba is located in the state of Quintana Roo, Mexico.
 It is about 90 km east of Chichén Itzá, 44 km northwest of the site of Tulum, and 122 km from Playa del Carmen.

-- Local guides offer their services in many different languages at the entrance.
+Guided Tours of Coba: Local guides offer their services in many different languages at the entrance.

-- Wear comfortable and sturdy shoes and make sure you bring water, sunscreen and insect repellant.
+More Tips: Wear comfortable and sturdy shoes and make sure you bring water, sunscreen and insect repellant.

 - The midday sun gets very hot, so try and visit in the early morning or late afternoon (but not as late as we did!)

-* Prices and hours were correct at the time of publishing but can change without notice.
+Information was updated January 2022, but can change without notice.
 Please confirm directly with the service providers.